tooslzy/altman/README.md

 ### Viewing Friends

 Select any saved account and navigate to the friends tab.
 The results will be automatically populated.
+Use the **Add Friend** button to send a request by username or user ID.

 ---